 Proactive news headlines including EQ Resources, Radiopharm Theranostics, West Wits Mining and SenSen Networks

-- West Wits Mining Ltd (ASX:WWI)’s preliminary trade-off studies as part of the Witwatersrand Basin Project (WBP) ‘Project 200’ initiative have confirmed the merits of progressing to a further scoping study.
+- West Wits Mining Ltd WWI's preliminary trade-off studies as part of the Witwatersrand Basin Project (WBP) ‘Project 200' initiative have confirmed the merits of progressing to a further scoping study.
 Click here

-- SenSen Networks Ltd (ASX:SNS, OTCQB:SNNSF) has delivered “accelerating growth” over the 2022 financial year, with operating results reflecting continued investments to support the company’s rapid, ongoing vertical and geographic expansion, according to a report by Edison Research.
+- SenSen Networks Ltd (SNSSNNSF has delivered "accelerating growth" over the 2022 financial year, with operating results reflecting continued investments to support the company's rapid, ongoing vertical and geographic expansion, according to a report by Edison Research.
 Click here

-- Nova Minerals Ltd (ASX:NVA, OTCQB:NVAAF) and its 37%-owned affiliate Snow Lake Lithium have completed a further 20,000 metres of drilling at the Snow Lake Lithium Project in Manitoba, Canada, tripling the amount of drilling data that can be leveraged for an upcoming resource upgrade.
+- Nova Minerals Ltd (NVANVAAF and its 37%-owned affiliate Snow Lake Lithium have completed a further 20,000 metres of drilling at the Snow Lake Lithium Project in Manitoba, Canada, tripling the amount of drilling data that can be leveraged for an upcoming resource upgrade.
 Click here

-- New Century Resources Ltd (ASX:NCZ) has enhanced its board and management skillset with the appointment of senior resource industry professional Robert Cooper as its new managing director and CEO.
+- New Century Resources Ltd NCZ has enhanced its board and management skillset with the appointment of senior resource industry professional Robert Cooper as its new managing director and CEO.
 Click here

-- Galena Mining Ltd (ASX:G1A) has achieved 83% construction progress as of August 31, 2022 at its Abra Base Metals Mine, situated in the Gascoyne region of Western Australia.
+- Galena Mining Ltd G has achieved 83% construction progress as of August 31, 2022 at its Abra Base Metals Mine, situated in the Gascoyne region of Western Australia.
 Click here

-- Lanthanein Resources Ltd (ASX:LNR)'s maiden drill campaign at the Lyons rare earths project, which started this week, is partially complete.
+- Lanthanein Resources Ltd LNR's maiden drill campaign at the Lyons rare earths project, which started this week, is partially complete.
 Click here

-- ioneer Ltd (ASX:INR, OTC:GSCCF) has successfully completed a Technology System Supply Agreement with Caterpillar, the world’s largest manufacturer of construction and mining equipment and a leader in developing autonomous technology.
+- ioneer Ltd (INRGSCCF has successfully completed a Technology System Supply Agreement with Caterpillar, the world's largest manufacturer of construction and mining equipment and a leader in developing autonomous technology.
 Click here

-- Euro Manganese Ltd (ASX:EMN, TSX-V:EMN, OTCQX:EUMNF) has now filed two important instruments in the development of its Chvaletice Manganese Project in the Czech Republic.
+- Euro Manganese Ltd (EMNEMNEUMNF has now filed two important instruments in the development of its Chvaletice Manganese Project in the Czech Republic.
 Click here

-- Duke Exploration Ltd (ASX:DEX) has received final assays from the reverse circulation (RC) drilling program it started in February at its flagship Bundarra Project.
+- Duke Exploration Ltd DEX has received final assays from the reverse circulation (RC) drilling program it started in February at its flagship Bundarra Project.
 Click here

 About Proactive